methanoliver/awesome-renpy/README.md

 + [renpy2linux](https://github.com/Shizmob/renpy2linux) - A script to convert Ren'Py releases to Windows, OSX and Linux-compatible ones, when the only thing you have is one of the three.
 Requires Linux or OSX to work.
 + [renpy-graphviz](https://github.com/EwenQuim/renpy-graphviz) - Draws a flowchart of a RenPy project based on jumps, calls and labels.
 Has an online version.
++ [Twine to Ren'Py tool](https://ludowoods.itch.io/twine-to-renpy-tool) - A tool to port a [Twine](https://twinery.org/) project to RenPy.
+Cross-platform, requires Python 2.7 on platforms other than Windows.
 + [renkit](https://github.com/kobaltcore/renkit) - A toolkit for managing Ren'Py instances via the command line, intended for build automation and continuous integration.
 + [renpydeskgen](https://github.com/Polymehr/renpydeskgen) - Shell script to generate Linux `*.desktop` files for RenPy games.
 + [unrpyc](https://github.com/CensoredUsername/unrpyc) - The `*.rpyc` file decompiler.